mayhim182/mayhim182/README.md

 Building something 👌using flutter,

-Also have experience in fullstack web development using angular, SpringBoot
+also have experience in fullstack web development using angular, SpringBoot

 ❤️'s to solve programming problems